romanejaquez/simple-splash-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.0.

+This is a Simple Angular-based splash screen to use in your web apps and PWAs.

 Please refer to [Medium Article](https://itnext.io/simple-splash-screen-for-your-angular-web-apps-and-pwas-f4fbf897540b) for more info.

 ## Development server